Cathode

-A cathode is the electrode from which a conventional current leaves a polarized electrical device.
+A cathode is the electrode from which a conventional current leaves a polarized electrical device such as a lead–acid battery.
 This definition can be recalled by using the mnemonic CCD for Cathode Current Departs.
-A conventional current describes the direction in which positive charges move.
-Electrons have a negative electrical charge, so the movement of electrons is opposite to that of the conventional current flow.
-Consequently, the mnemonic cathode current departs also means that electrons flow into the device's cathode from the external circuit.
+Conventional current describes the direction in which positive charges move.
+Electrons, which are the carriers of current in most electrical systems, have a negative electrical charge, so the movement of electrons is opposite to that of the conventional current flow: this means that electrons flow into the device's cathode from the external circuit.
 For example, the end of a household battery marked with a + (plus) is the cathode.

 The electrode through which conventional current flows the other way, into the device, is termed an anode.